Jixen124/hodgeybot/README.md

 * Make hodgey bot be listening to SONGS
 * Hodgey stats
 * Reactions to certain users? maybe, idk if it is needed anymore
-* Check is user has admin
+* Check if user has admin
 * Set Message Channel
 * Hodgey refuse
 * Hodgey suggest